vdods/sept-rs/sept/doc/notes.md

 In order to discuss de/serialization of GlobalSymRefTerm/LocalSymRefTerm, it's necessary to outline the current behavior of de/serialization for non-reference types.
 -   Serialization of a term `x` implemented by Rust type `T`
-    -   `T` must implement `Serializable`, which has a single method `fn serialize(&self, writer: &mut dyn std::io::Write) -> Result<usize>`, returning the number of bytes written to the writer.
+    -   `T` must implement `SerializableT`, which has a single method `fn serialize(&self, writer: &mut dyn std::io::Write) -> Result<usize>`, returning the number of bytes written to the writer.
 The specific content written is totally type-specific.
     -   Examples of serialization
         -   `bool` simply writes a single byte `0` or `1` to represent `false` or `true`.
         -   `i32` simply writes the little-endian byte representation of the value.